darolishes/neuroflow/.ai/story-2.story.md

 - Added loading states and error handling
 - Created forgot-password and reset-password pages
 - Implemented password reset flow using Supabase Auth
+- Refactored authentication pages into `/auth` directory structure
+- Updated all links and redirects to use the new auth paths
+- Removed duplicate pages and unused components